PrinceRajRoy/Genome-Sequencing/README.md

 # Genome-Sequencing

-A Gene Sequence Detector using Python which checks the gene sequences present in a Fasta file.
+A Gene Sequence Detector using Python And MySQL which checks the gene sequences present in a Fasta file.
 The GUI is basically made using Tkinter.
 It can be used by the user to upload the Fasta file.

 The Fasta file here is "EcoliGeneSequences.txt"